 2. Take a Dhow Cruise in Khasab.

-Traditional dhow cruises are available in either half-day or full-day excursions through the fjords of Musandam.
-That’s right, I called them “fjords”.
 This area off the coast of Oman is often referred to as the “Norway” of the Middle East, and it’s easy to see why once you are standing in awe of the stunning scenery!
+Tall rocky cliffs, glistening water, and the open sea.
+Perfection.

 Many of the dhow tours offer snorkeling and swimming near Telegraph Island, in crystal blue water, so don’t forget your swimsuit.
+If you are wondering what to wear in Oman, I’ve got you covered there, too.

 Also, most tours include round-trip transfer from your hotel (or even to the airport I hear), so be sure to let the tour operator know beforehand where your pickup and dropoff will be located.